bashbaug/SimpleOpenCLSamples/tutorials/interceptlayer/part0.md

 Control ReportToStderr is set to non-default value: true Timer Started!
 ... loading complete.
+*** Important Note! ***
+This is the Intercept Layer Tutorial application.
+It will crash initially!
+Please see the tutorial README for details.
 Running on platform: Intel(R) OpenCL HD Graphics Segmentation fault (core dumped)
 ```